-Congratulations, you are about to embark on a lifelong journey of membership into the oldest and one of the most venerated College fraternities in America.
-This journey will be filled with numerous lifelong friendships, experiences and opportunities.
+Congratulations!
+You are about to embark on a lifelong journey of membership into the oldest and one of the most venerated College fraternities in America.
+This journey will be filled with numerous lifelong friendships, experiences, and opportunities.

-Established at the College of New Jersey (later Princeton University) on December 24, 1824, our members have distinguished themselves in virtually every walk of life.
-Chi Phi was founded on friendship and for almost two centuries has steadfastly stood for truth, honor and personal integrity.
+Established at the College of New Jersey (later Princeton University) on December 24, 1824, our Fraternity has witnessed our members distinguish themselves in virtually every walk of life.
+Chi Phi was founded on friendship and for almost two centuries has steadfastly stood for Truth, Honor and Personal Integrity.

-As a member of Chi Phi we profess and subscribe to a higher form of friendship that we refer to as Brotherhood.
+As members of Chi Phi, we profess and subscribe to a higher form of friendship that we refer to as Brotherhood.
 Chi Phis are gentlemen who respect and defend the rights of others.
 We profess a devotion to high moral conduct and responsible citizenship.
 We are today's campus leaders and tomorrow's world leaders.